rajesh-chintala/rajesh_vsd_tapeout_program/Week4/Day3.md

 .end
 ```
-Generally, PMOS Channel width is taken greater than the NMOS (here around 2.33 times).
+Generally, PMOS Channel width is taken greater than the NMOS (here around 2.33 times)., this will set the Switching threshold at half of the Vdd.
 Now run the spice using the command `ngspice day3_inv_vtc_Wp084_Wn036.spice `
 which results in the following output:
 <img width="1303" height="741" alt="Screenshot from 2025-10-18 17-55-32" src="https://github.com/user-attachments/assets/6db5ede3-22e0-4063-a117-c18a595297ef" />